Amrit Campus

 Amrit Campus is the first science campus of Nepal, located in Lainchaur, Kathmandu.
-It was formerly known as Public Science College (PUSCOL.)
+It was formerly known as Public Science College (PUSCOL).
 It was later renamed in the memory of Amrit Prasad Pradhan.
 Pradhan was born in 1918 at Thamel, Kathmandu, Nepal.
 He worked as the headmaster of Juddhodaya Public High School in Birgunj for two years and later joined Tri-Chandra College as a lecturer in chemistry.
 In 1962, he became the founding principal of Public Science College and began teaching as a professor of chemistry.

 Pradhan helped to establish Amrit Campus with a goal of promoting the study of science and technology in Nepal.
 The campus benefited greatly from his enterprise, dedication and enthusiasm.
 While on a mission to the United States for academic reasons, he died in an air crash over Mont Blanc on January 24, 1966.

 Introduction

 Amrit Campus (ASCOL), situated in the heart of Kathmandu Valley-Thamel, is one of the few pure science campus of the country.
 The campus is a governmental institution, with partial decentralization, affiliated to Tribhuvan University.
 This campus is one of the constituent campuses of Tribhuvan University.
 The number of students studying in ASCOL is nearly 1900.

-It offers bachelors and masters level courses in physics, chemistry, mathematics, botany, zoology, statistics, computer science, environment science and microbiology.
-The courses offered by ASCOL are: